 - 1 large egg

-- In a large bowl or the bowl of a stand-mixer, mix the flour, yeast, cinnamon and sugar.
+- In a large bowl or the bowl of a stand-mixer, stir together the flour, sugar, yeast, cinnamon, allspice, nutmeg and salt.

-- Add the egg and milk mixture to the flour mixture and mix thoroughly.
-Attach the dough hook to the stand mixer and knead the dough on low-medium speed for 7-8 minutes.
-When it's ready the dough should be pulling away from the sides of the bowl and it should look smooth and elastic but still sticky.
-You can knead by hand but it may take around 10 minutes and resist the urge to add too much flour as it needs to remain a bit sticky).
+- Attach the dough hook to the stand mixer and knead the dough on low-medium speed for 6-7 minutes.
+When it's ready the dough will look fairly smooth and elastic but still sticky.
+(You can knead by hand but it may take around 10 minutes and resist the urge to add too much flour as it needs to remain a bit sticky).

 - Place the dough into a lightly oiled bowl and flip it over so it's covered in oil.
-Cover with plastic wrap then let it rise for about 11/2 hours or until doubled in size.
+Cover with plastic wrap then let it rise for about 1 ½ hours or until doubled in size.

 - Mix together the remaining flour and water until you have a smooth pipeable paste.
 Pour it into a plastic sandwich bag and snip off a tiny bit of the corner.
 Pipe a cross over each of the buns.

-- Place in the oven and cook for 20-25 minutes or until golden and cooked through.
+- Place in the oven and cook for 25-27 minutes or until the top is nice and golden brown.